LSEG-API-Samples/Article.WebsocketAPI.Python.PostingToTREP/README.md

 If it's for external consumption, the TREP system will forward the value to a contribution engine which will take care of forwarding the value to Refinitiv, who will do the necessary to publish the price on their Elektron real-time feed.
 External users of Elektron can then consume the data by requesting the relevant RIC codes.

-Note that I used the word '*publish*' in the opening line, but then use the term contribute thereafter.
-This is because many developers talk about publishing when often mean contributing.
+I used the word '*publish*' in the opening line, but then use the term contribute thereafter.
+This is because many developers talk about publishing when they mean contribute.
 In the TREP world, '*publishing*' means something different which is outside the scope of this guide.

 ## Posting (or Inserting) data
 The programmatic functionality used for contributing data is referred to as ***Posting*** - and was also referred to as ***Inserting*** with our legacy APIs.